 1. Stacey Cavanagh – The Habits that Land you Links

 Stacey addressed some diverse alternatives that are available to link builders in the current climate.
 It’s clear we need to be building creative resources that earn links, but we alsoÂ need a scalable process to do this.
 Creativity and efficiency are a tough pair to match but Stacey has done well to fill this void with some interesting tactics:

 Stacey addressed the concept that in order to scale link building in the current environment we need an efficient means of idea generation.
 An interesting activity Iâ€™m excited to try is Bernd Rohrbachâ€™s 6-3-5 method of brainwriting; rally your team and generate 108 ideas in 30mins:

-Once youâ€™ve decided on an idea you should foster a creative environment for the content creation process; Real Time Board is a free digital whiteboard application that allows multiple contributors to add links, images, ideas and feedback!
+Once youâ€™ve decided on an idea you should foster a creative environment for the content creation process; Miro is a free digital whiteboard application that allows multiple contributors to add links, images, ideas and feedback!